Bible translations: Middle Ages

+Early Middle Ages

 When ancient scribes copied earlier books, they wrote notes on the margins of the page (marginal glosses) to correct their text—especially if a scribe accidentally omitted a word or line—and to comment about the text.
 When later scribes were copying the copy, they were sometimes uncertain if a note was intended to be included as part of the text.
 See textual criticism.
 Over time, different regions evolved different versions, each with its own assemblage of omissions, additions, and variants (mostly in orthography).

-The earliest surviving complete manuscript of the entire Bible in Latin is the Codex Amiatinus, a Latin Vulgate edition produced in 8th-century England at the double monastery of Wearmouth-Jarrow.

-During the Middle Ages, translation, particularly of the Old Testament was discouraged.
-Nevertheless, there are some fragmentary Old English Bible translations, notably a lost translation of the Gospel of John into Old English by the Venerable Bede, which is said to have been prepared shortly before his death around the year 735.
-An Old High German version of the gospel of Matthew dates to 748.
+There are some fragmentary Old English Bible translations, notably a lost translation of the Gospel of John into Old English by the Venerable Bede, which is said to have been prepared shortly before his death around the year 735.
+An Old High German version of the Gospel of Matthew dates to 748.
 Charlemagne in c.
 800 charged Alcuin with a revision of the Latin Vulgate.
 The translation into Old Church Slavonic was started in 863 by Cyril and Methodius.

 Alfred the Great, a ruler in England, had a number of passages of the Bible circulated in the vernacular in around 900.
 These included passages from the Ten Commandments and the Pentateuch, which he prefixed to a code of laws he promulgated around this time.
 In approximately 990, a full and freestanding version of the four Gospels in idiomatic Old English appeared, in the West Saxon dialect; these are called the Wessex Gospels.
 Around the same time, a compilation now called the Old English Hexateuch appeared with the first six (or, in one version, seven) books of the Old Testament.

-Pope Innocent III in 1199 banned unauthorized versions of the Bible as a reaction to the Cathar and Waldensian heresies.
-The synods of Toulouse and Tarragona (1234) outlawed possession of such renderings.
-There is evidence of some vernacular translations being permitted while others were being scrutinized.